 ‘We need to defend this law’: Inside an anti-abortion meeting with Tennessee’s GOP lawmakers

-Tennessee Right to Life held a press conference Friday in the Tennessee Capitol.
-Lawmakers including Rep. Scott Cepicky, R-Culleoka (by Tennessee flag, partially obscured,) Sen. Jack Johnson, R-Franklin, in navy jacket and khaki pants, and left of podium, House Majority Leader Williams Lamberth, R-Pprtland.
+Tennessee Right to Life held a press conference on June 24 after the U.S. Supreme Court overturned Roe v.
+Wade.
+Lawmakers including Rep. Scott Cepicky, R-Culleoka (by Tennessee flag, partially obscured,) Sen. Jack Johnson, R-Franklin, in navy jacket and khaki pants, and left of podium, House Majority Leader Williams Lamberth, R-Portland.
 (Photo: John Partipilo)

 When state Sen. Richard Briggs voted “yes” on Tennessee’s total abortion ban, he never thought it would actually go into effect.